For Love of America

 But here is how I am wonderfully baffled: this was not just the mythos surrounding a beloved figure.
 Everything we experienced of him bore it out.
 It was all true.
 I am sitting alone on my bed right now miles from most of my family, but I can confidently speak for all of us: he was the best man we knew.
 He is still the best man we know.

 This is important.
 I am typing very slowly now because I am fighting for the words to tell you how important.
 For a while in his seventies and eighties my grandfather led a Bible study at a maximum security prison about an hour away in Moberly, Missouri.
 When the prison officials first asked why he wanted to do such a thing he simply said, “Well, I believe that the Word of God changes lives.”
 He said this because in the early 1940’s in Cumberland, Iowa, the Word of God changed his life.
 The Word changed his life and continued to change it.
-My grandfather and his kind are important, because in a world full of fear and violence and bitterness, where even as Christians we cling harder to irony and mockery than to truth, they are proof that God can clean a sinful heart so new and clear that goodness can can shine through it like morning sunlight and fill the room.
+My grandfather and his kind are important, because in a world full of fear and violence and bitterness, where even as Christians we cling harder to irony and mockery than to truth, they are proof that God can clean a sinful heart so new and clear that goodness can shine through it like morning sunlight and fill the room.
 They are proof that holiness is real and strong and will triumph.
 And that holiness is what Jesus means for each of us.

 About two weeks ago, when we got to my uncle’s house for Thanksgiving, I walked into the kitchen and Grandpa was hunched over the table, thin and gaunt, focussed on finishing a sandwich, breathing heavily with each movement.
 I asked him how he was.
 “Greatly blessed,” he said.
 He knew.
 Oh, he knew.